ros2/ros2_documentation/source/Migration-and-Upgrades/Migrating-from-ROS1/Migrating-Packages.rst

 --------------------------

 ROS 2 only supports ``package.xml`` format versions 2 and higher.
-If your package's ``package.xml`` uses format 1, then update it using the :doc:`Package.xml format 1 to 2 migration guide <./Migrating-Package-XML>`.
+If your package's ``package.xml`` uses format 1, then update it using the :doc:`Package.xml format 1 to 2 migration guide <Migrating-Package-XML>`.

 Dependency names
 ----------------

-Dependency names that come from :doc:`rosdep <../../Tutorials/Intermediate/Rosdep>` should not need to change, as those are shared across ROS 1 and ROS 2.
+Dependency names that come from :doc:`rosdep <../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Rosdep>` should not need to change, as those are shared across ROS 1 and ROS 2.

 Some packages released into ROS might have different names in ROS 2 so the dependencies might need to be updated accordingly.